biobits/OpenSpecimenPyClient/README.md

 }

 response = api.execute_query(query)
 print(response)

 ---

-## Using the low-level Client class directly
+## 🧩 Using the low-level Client class directly

+If you prefer more control:

 python
 from client import Client